akovalyo/42sv_Libft/README.md

 DESCRIPTION

->       Applies the function f to each character of the string passed as
+>       Applies the function f to each character of the string passedas argument
->       argument to create a new string (with malloc(3)) resulting from
+>       by giving its index as first argument to create a “fresh” new string
->       successive applications of f.
+>       (with malloc(3)) resulting from the successive applications of f.

 RETURN VALUE